 In the course of enrolling in the Comparing COVID-19 Vaccine Schedules (Com-COV) study you have provided information about yourself ('personal data').
-We (University of Oxford as how to use it and are responsible for looking after it in accordance with the General Data
+We (University of Oxford as Sponsor of the study) are the 'data controller' for this information, which means we decide how to use it and are responsible for looking after it in accordance with the General Data Protection Regulation and associated data protection legislation.